Julia Trotzki

 2️⃣ Slowly pour in the grenadine – it sinks to the bottom and creates the sunrise effect!

-3️⃣ Don’t stir, just enjoy the gradient.
+3️⃣ Do not stir, just enjoy the gradient of colors.

 You need: